-- First, soften the raw cashew butter
+- First, soften the raw cashew butter as before.

-- Blend everything well till nice and creamy
+- Blend everything well till nice and creamy.

-- Spread the chocolate topping over the caramel layer, which should have hardened a little, and set in the freezer
+- Spread the chocolate topping over the caramel layer, which should have hardened a little, and set in the freezer.

-- Cut the slice into 32 equal rectangles and serve
+- Cut the slice into 32 equal rectangles and serve.

 - Best kept in the fridge or freezer.